 - Aw, Look!
 They Really Do Love Each Other: At the end of their stay in Hell, he merges back with Banner, willingly on his part, telling the guy that he's trying to protect him.
 He's always been trying to protect him.

 - Berserk Button: Hard to notice because he's almost always outwardly calm but there are a few things that will really tick him off.
 Unlike other hulks, this one is far more philosophical and focuses his intelligence on psychology and symbolism.
 He is very observant and more invested in his goals and actions.
 His reason for being created was also to be a father figure and protector to Bruce so when this Hulk cares about something, he cares a lot and takes things personal.

 - Number one on his list with a bullet.
 Don't hurt Bruce.
 He was made to be a protector and caretaker for Bruce and if you hurt Bruce he will find you and "take it personal".

-- He was also shaped by Bruce's mind when Bruce was a child and so identifies with anyone who is like Bruce was (a child and in trouble or being abused) as someone he feels the need to look out for.
-He feels protective of the Child/Savage Hulk because that Hulk is a representation of the wounded child Bruce was, he absolutely destroyed the body of a convenience store robber that killed a 12-year-old girl, and he subjected a scientist to A Fate Worse Than Death when he for all intents and purposes killed his son in a science experiment.
-It did not matter that said son was old enough to be in college: a father destroying his son hit too close to home for the Immortal Hulk.
+- He was also shaped by Bruce's mind when Bruce was a child, and so identifies with anyone who is like Bruce was (a child and in trouble or being abused) as someone he feels the need to look out for.
+He feels protective of the Savage Hulk because that Hulk is a representation of the wounded child Bruce was, he absolutely destroyed the body of a convenience store robber who killed a 12-year-old girl, and he subjected a scientist to A Fate Worse Than Death when he accidentally killed his son in a science experiment.
+It didn't matter that said son was old enough to be in college: a father destroying his son hit too close to home for the Immortal Hulk.

 - Beyond the Impossible: This Hulk hits hard enough to nearly overload Vibranium with a single hit.